Debopri-yo/clitodo/README.md

 ./bin/todo
 ```

-You’ll see a prompt like this:
+You'll see a prompt like this:

 ```
 Commands: add, show, quit, delete <id>